WeZZard/Gatsblog/content/profile/index.md

 ## Books

+- Tao Te Ching (道德經)

+- Kritik der reinen Vernunft (Critique of Pure Reason)

+- The Road Less Traveled

 - Structure and Interpretation of Computer Program

 - A History of World's Modern Deisgn, Wang Shouzhi

 - Die Kunst der Fuge (The Art of the Fugue)

-- Kritik der reinen Vernunft (Critique of Pure Reason)

-- The Road Less Traveled

 ## Sports